Probabilistic Embeddings for Cross-Modal Retrieval: More results

 \paragraph{CUB Caption.} We report the full results on CUB Caption test data for unseen 50 classes and seen 150 classes in Table~\ref{tab:supp-cub-comparison-full} and Table~\ref{tab:supp-cub-comparison-full-seen}, respectively.
 In both splits, \pcme shows the best R-Precision performances against baselines.

 \paragraph{COCO Caption.} We report the full results on MS-COCO Caption 1k test images and 5k test images in Table~\ref{tab:supp-coco-full-1k} and Table~\ref{tab:supp-coco-full-5k}, respectively.
+We also report additional experiments on PVSE such as larger $K$ ($K=4$), a different negative mining strategy (semi-hard negative mining~\cite{schroff2015facenet}.
 In the tables, although \pcme shows slightly worse R@1 results than PVSE K=2, \pcme outperforms PVSE K=2 in PMRP scores.

 Also, we report PMRP scores of four methods (PVSE~\cite{song2019pvse}, VSRN~\cite{Li2019VSRN}, VSRN + AOQ~\cite{chen2020adaptive} and \pcme) by varying $\zeta$ for PMRP in Figure~\ref{fig:supp_pmrp_zeta}.
 In the figure, PMRP scores for VSRN and VSRN + AOQ are getting worse by increasing $\zeta$, in other words, theses method shows less coherence if we allow one missing or altering object class in the retrieved items.
 On the other hand, \pcme shows even increased performance with $\zeta > 0$, in other words, \pcme retrieves more plausible items than other methods.